 Don’t save what is left after spending, but spend what is left after saving.

-Warren is a billionaire and he is one of the richest men on earth, yet he still uses a flip phone, buys breakfast at McDonald’s, drives a simple car, and lives in the same old house that he bought when he was young.
-It’s not that he can’t afford luxury houses, cars, and food (which he clearly can), it’s just that he knows the value of money and spends it wisely.
+Warren is a billionaire and he is one of the richest men on earth.
+Yet, he still uses a flip phone, buys breakfast at McDonald’s, drives a simple car, and lives in the same old house that he bought when he was young.
+It’s not that he can’t afford luxury houses, cars, and food (which he obviously can).
+It’s just that he knows the value of money and spends it wisely.

 Here’s an interesting article on Warren’s saving strategies that is worth checking out.